 5. Ask For What You Need

 When you ask for what you need from your partner, they are able to make an active choice.
 They get to decide if they are going to meet your needs.
 You will learn a lot about your partner and the health of your relationship from their response.
 It might be difficult for you to ask for what you need.
 If it is, you may want to consider your own self-esteem.
-Do you feel as though you don’t have any needs?
+Perhaps you feel as though you don’t have any needs.
 Maybe you understand that you have needs, but are afraid you will be rejected if you ask for what you need.
 Asking for what you need requires vulnerability.
 It is true that you might open yourself up to disappointment.
 However, it is also possible that you will experience feeling understood, nurtured, and deeply connected to your partner.

 Although being vulnerable with your partner can cause a certain level of anxiety and uncertainty, it can also increase your intimacy and deepen your couple connection.
 Remember that being vulnerable in your relationship is not always easy and takes practice and patience.
 The rewards of a stronger couple connection and feeling heard, valued, and understood are well worth the risks.